isabella232/apidocs/_posts/2015-12-15-ssotoken-create.md

 ### Response

-**If succeeds**, returns a loginUrl.
+**If succeeds**, returns a loginUrl which contains the SSO token.
 Redirecting the user to this url should login the user immediately.

 ```{
   data : {